WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who helped you this week?

-* YJL and JX sent me some private fMRI data
+* YJL and JX sent me some private fMRI data.
 * AL shared HCP data and helped me to make a plan for reproducing my previous work
 * MK and CH recommended some Chinese food which UK people love for me